rydmike/theme_demo/README.md

     // 8< - - - snip repetitive reset code removed.
   }

-  /// Init all settings entries and their controllers to values from used
-  /// key-value DB.
-  ///
-  /// This is typically only used after switching DB implementation dynamically. static void init(Ref ref) {
-    if (_debug) debugPrint('Settings: init DB values');
-    // Use material 3, theme mode and active color scheme. ref.read(useMaterial3Provider.notifier).init();
-    ref.read(themeModeProvider.notifier).init();
-    ref.read(schemeIndexProvider.notifier).init();
-    // 8< - - - snip repetitive init code removed.
-  }

-  /// String key used for defining if we use Material 3 or Material 2.
+  /// String key used for defining if we use Material 3 or Material 2. static const String _keyUseMaterial3 = 'useMaterial3';
-  ///
-  /// The associated provider uses same name with "Provider" added to it. static const String _keyUseMaterial3 = 'useMaterial3';

-  /// Provider for swapping primary and secondary colors in light theme mode.
+  /// Provider for swapping primary and secondary colors in light theme mode. static final StateNotifierProvider<SettingsEntry<bool>, bool> useMaterial3Provider = StateNotifierProvider<SettingsEntry<bool>, bool>(
-  ///
-  /// Defaults to [_useMaterial3].
-  static final StateNotifierProvider<SettingsEntry<bool>, bool> useMaterial3Provider = StateNotifierProvider<SettingsEntry<bool>, bool>(
             (StateNotifierProviderRef<SettingsEntry<bool>, bool> ref) {